 - Intermediates who help in beginning classes get 50% off their class

 - Serve snacks – snacks make people happy.
-Invite volunteers to contribute whenever they can
+Invite volunteers to contribute whenever they can, and be sure to acknowledge them.

 - Routines: Team Routines, Pro-Am, Rising Star – educate and encourage dancers to challenge themselves and offer opportunities to perform.
 Here’s an article for those considering a routine

-- Boys vs Girls: Hold a contest for various games
+- Hold a contest for various team-building games: Bingo, Poker, Musical Chairs, etc.

 - Dress appropriately for the venue – dress like the people you are trying to attract, but in a way that still represents the dance.
 No skirts.